cjdbarlow/Part-One/laboratory-assessment-of-liver-function.md

 * Coagulation Assays
 Clotting factors are produced by the liver.
-Hepatic impairment may result in reduced production, and abnormality of clotting assays, although functional clotting function may be normal (as
+Hepatic impairment may result in reduced production, and abnormality of clotting assays, although functional clotting function may be normal (as pro-coagulant proteins are affected to a similar extent).
     * INR
     Test of the extrinsic pathway.
     * APTT